rasoulifarhad/elastic-stack/elasticsearch/examples/Elastic-Workshops/workshop-03/ingest-pipelines.md

 Input Structure : Shapes can be represented using either the [GeoJSON](http://geojson.org/) or [Well-Known Text](https://docs.opengeospatial.org/is/12-063r5/12-063r5.html) (WKT) format.

-- Point: A point is a single geographic coordinate, such as the location of a building or the current position given by a smartphone’s Geolocation API.
+- ***Point***: A point is a single geographic coordinate, such as the location of a building or the current position given by a smartphone’s Geolocation API.

 Point in GeoJSON: